Recommended Global Microbiology Conferences

 The use of water in the energy sector continues to rise.
 With the growth of the world’s population and the growing demand for energy, this trend must be reversed.
 Alternative forms of energy generation based on water technology are expected to contribute to the transition from fossil fuels to clean energy.

-More Crop per Drop focuses on a high quality freshwater supply for food production.
+More Crop per Drop focuses on a high-quality freshwater supply for food production.
 There is so much to be gained by using innovative and sustainable solutions for closing water cycles, reusing water in the agriculture and horticulture sectors.
 As an extension of the agriculture and horticulture sectors, the food industry is facing the challenge of dealing efficiently with scarce raw materials.
 It needs to make processes more sustainable as a condition for a license to produce as well.

 Water & IT focuses on expanding the efficiency of water technology by checking water quality using automatic sensing & monitoring.
 It also focuses on optimal control of the water chain (process control).
 This offers opportunities to significantly improve the processes of water treatment plants.
 It creates opportunities for a decentralized fit-for-use water treatment as well.

-Technological advances and innovation now allow wastewater treatment plants to customize water purification to make it fit-for-purpose – whether for crafting beer and other beverages, irrigating agricultural lands and growing food, cooling data centers or processing manufactured goods.
+Technological advances and innovation now allow wastewater treatment plants to customize water purification to make it fit-for-purpose – whether for crafting beer and other beverages, irrigating agricultural lands and growing food, cooling data centres or processing manufactured goods.
 What are the latest examples of fit-for-purpose projects that are transforming the way we manage water?

 Recycled Water for Drinking